2020 New York Democratic presidential primary: Procedure

 New York originally joined several northeastern states, which are connected by the Acela train system, as part of a regional cluster, the "Acela primary", in holding primaries on April 28, 2020.
 State statute originally had mandated that the primary would be held on February 4 for procedural reasons, which would have violated the window sanctioned by the national party.
 In September 2019, New York Governor Andrew Cuomo signed a bill into law that designated April 28 as the state's presidential primary date.
 Primaries for other offices (federal, state, and local) were already scheduled to take place on June 23, 2020.
-Cuomo announced on March 28, 2020 that the presidential primary would be postponed to June 23 because of the ongoing COVID-19 pandemic.
+Cuomo announced on March 28, 2020, that the presidential primary would be postponed to June 23 because of the ongoing COVID-19 pandemic.

 Voting was expected to take place throughout the state from 6:00 a.m. until 9:00 p.m.
 In the closed primary, candidates had to meet a threshold of 15 percent at the congressional district or statewide level in order to be considered viable.
 The 274 pledged delegates to the 2020 Democratic National Convention were allocated proportionally on the basis of the results of the primary.
 Of these, between 6 and 8 were allocated to each of the state's 27 congressional districts and another 29 were allocated to party leaders and elected officials (PLEO delegates), in addition to 61 at-large delegates.
 Originally planned with 225 delegates, the final number included a 25% bonus of 49 additional delegates on the 147 district and 49 at-large delegates by the Democratic National Committee, 10% for the original April date, which belonged to Stage II on the primary timetable, and an additional 15% for the regional "Acela" cluster.

 District-level delegates were selected by voters on the presidential primary ballot.
 Should candidates have been entitled to more delegates based on the results of the primary than eligible delegates presented, then additional delegates would have been designated by the state committee at a special post-primary caucus before the state convention.
-The state Democratic committee would have met on May 12, 2020 to vote on the 61 at-large and 29 pledged PLEO delegates for the Democratic National Convention; the meeting was held online on 4 August instead.
-The delegation also included 50 unpledged PLEO delegates: 25 members of the Democratic National Committee, 23 members of Congress (both senators, notably Kirsten Gillibrand, and 21 representatives), the governor Andrew Cuomo, and former president Bill Clinton.
+The state Democratic committee would have met on May 12, 2020, to vote on the 61 at-large and 29 pledged PLEO delegates for the Democratic National Convention; the meeting was held online on 4 August instead.
+The delegation also included 50 unpledged PLEO delegates: 25 members of the Democratic National Committee, 23 members of Congress (both senators, notably former candidate Kirsten Gillibrand, and 21 representatives), the governor Andrew Cuomo, and former president Bill Clinton.